BroadcomMFD/test4z/TESTING-BEST-PRACTICES.md

 A self-cleaning test returns the test environment and the variables to their original state after each execution.
 This type of test does not leave data behind and removes the objects that were created during execution.
 Self-cleaning is a good test case characteristic.
 A self-cleaning test suite also includes repeatability and accuracy characteristics, to allow the test to run multiple times and to return the expected results.

 All the test samples that are provided with Test4z implement the self-cleaning concept.
-The sample test cases use setup and teardown abilities of Jest framework to run as follows:
+The sample test cases use the setup and teardown abilities of the Jest framework to run as follows:
 1. The test case creates a temporary backup data set in the beforeEach block.
 2. The test case executes the application and performs data changes.
-3. The test case uses the backup data set to roll back to the original state all the data sets into the `afterEach` block.
+3. The test case uses the backup data set to roll back to the original state of all the data sets into the `afterEach` block.
 >**Note** Test4z does not delete the temporary backup data sets.
 You can delete the temporary backup data sets at the end of the test case using Zowe CLI.
 For more information about the Zowe CLI data set delete command, see the [Zowe documentation](https://docs.zowe.org/).
 Self-cleaning test cases enable test automation, because all the data preparations are managed in the test cases themselves.